newyorksoul/portfolio-v3/README.md

 ## Kristoff's Portfolio

-Just my software developer portfolio showcasing some of my skills.
+This is my software developer portfolio, highlighting my skills and projects.

 ## Installation